maahyarazad/corporate-app/README.md

 ## Production

-  ### 1. Create a Production Build
+  ### 1. Creating a Production Build

-  Submitting to the app publishers requires app binary.
+  Submitting to the app publishers requires an app binary.

-  Before building the production app, there are some properties to be updated in the `app.json` file:
+  Always increment the versions of the following properties below in the `app.json` file before building the Production App:

   - **expo.version**
   - **expo.ios.buildNumber**